-Serving for the game:
+Serving for the match:

 Return of serve:

-When learning to defeat the big servers earlier in his career, FedEx had to develop a lethal return of serve required to nullify the 140mph first serves that he faced.
+When learning to defeat the big servers early in his career, FedEx developed a powerful return of serve required to nullify the 140mph first serves that he faced.
 FedEx’s return of serve isn’t heralded as much as, say, his forehand.
-However, it’s lethal.
-His famous 2007 return of Roddicks 140mph serve has to be seen to be believed.
-Once he gets players into a rally, he always backs himself to outdo them through his technique.
-You rarely see a server get 10 aces or more against FedEx as he’s so good at returning them.
+However, it is equally as lethal.
+His famous 2007 return of Roddick’s 140mph serve has to be seen to be believed.
+Once he gets players into a rally, he always backs himself to outplay them with his technique.
+You rarely see a server get 10 or more aces against FedEx as he is so good at returning.
 His movement before his opponent serves is what helps him to do this.
 His tactical awareness and quickness off the mark enable him to make returning look easier than it actually is.

 The comeback king:

 Nadal.
-The man is a legend.
-A powerhouse.
+The man is a legend, a powerhouse.
 Look at the head to head record and Nadal leads 18-10.
 So, Nadal has his number right?
 Wrong.
-Of the 28 times they’ve met, 50% of these were on clay.
+Of the 28 times they have met, 50% of these were on clay.
 Nadal leads the head to head on clay 12-2!
 On hardcourt, Federer leads Nadal 6-5.
 Switch to grass, Federer leads him 2-1.
-So on 66% of surfaces, Federer is better head to head.
-Statistics aside, Nadal got in his head.
-When the king of clay conquered 2010 (winning 3 slams) and Djokovic dominated 2011, not many observers gave FedEx a chance to regain his foothold at the very top of the game.
+So on 66% of surfaces, Federer has a better head to head.
+Statistics aside, Nadal got inside his head.
+When the King of Clay won 3 Grand Slams in 2010 and Djokovic dominated 2011, not many observers gave FedEx a chance to regain a foothold at the very top of the game.
 It was almost impossible to see him winning another Slam.
-In sport, as in other walks of life, there’s something magical about a beaten warrior coming back from being down and out to re-take the throne.
-Make no mistake: Federer looked beaten in his quest for another slam beofre Wimbledon 2012.
-A lot of people would have wilted under the stranglehold that Nadal and Djokovic seemed to have on the game.
-To be considered a true great, you must be durable.
-When Nadal came along, he changed the game again, much like the big servers before him.
-Instead of putting the emphasis on massive serves, Nadal put it on slugging it out in baseline rallies.
-He put all his effort into physicality.
-Of course he’s a brilliant and skillful player.
-However, with his huge muscles, he put the focus back on out battling other players through his ferocious forehand.
-It worked.
+In sport, as in other walks of life, there is something magical about a beaten warrior coming back from being down and out to re-take the throne.
+Make no mistake: Federer was beaten in his quest for another slam before Wimbledon 2012.
+A lot of people would have wilted under the stranglehold that Nadal and Djokovic had exerted on the game yet Federer is steely and durable as well as stylish.
+When Nadal came along, he changed the game again, much like he had when the big servers had ruled at the beginning of his epoch.
+Instead of putting the emphasis on massive serves, Nadal emphasised slugging it out in long baseline rallies.
+He put all his effort into the physical side of the game.
+Of course he is a skillful player.
+However, with his rippling muscles and the focus back on out battling other players through his ferocious forehand, it worked.
 Djokovic, with his famous gluten free diet, then outmuscled Nadal.
-That’s the problem with playing a strength based game, there’s always somebody who is stronger than you.
+That’s the problem with a strength based game, there will always be somebody who is stronger than you.
 Nadal and Djokovic smashed Federer off the court in 2010 and 2011.
 He looked physically inferior and a man whose time was up.
-He kept playing his game and Nadal and Djokovic almost played themselves into the ground.
-To regain number one and win his 17th Slam, after almost two years without one, in the face of two brutal foes, is what sets the Express apart from every other player.
-He’d only been to one Slam final in his last nine appearances.
-To wrestle it back was incredible.
-Federer is the oldest player since Arthur Ashe in 1975 to win Wimbledon.
+However, Federer kept playing his game and Nadal and Djokovic played themselves into the ground.
+To regain number 1 in the rankings and win his 17th Slam, after almost two years without one, in the face of two brutal foes, is what sets the Express apart from every other player.
+He had only been to one Grand Slam final in his last 9 Grand Slam appearances.
+To wrestle his throne back was incredible.
+Federer was the oldest player since Arthur Ashe in 1975 to win Wimbledon.

-Wimbledon: Where greatness is confirmed.
+Wimbledon.
+Where true greatness is confirmed.